nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 ...

 There are organizations of people who hate me.
 I am completely cast off from anyone who can help me.
 All I want is to kill my captors and escape from this prison.

+...

+theres a roumour going around in democrat circles:  dont say gay and slavery in the same sentence... hush hush slaves.